Posted in Recipes on 23.11.2018

 - 1/2 cup (60g) ground almonds

-- Start by by cooking the apples - peel, remove the core and cut the flesh into smallish chunks.
-Put into a medium saucepan with the coconut oil, cinnamon, nutmeg and allspice and cover with a lid
+- Start by by cooking the apples - peel, remove the core and cut the flesh into medium sized chunks

 - Preheat your oven to 160 Fan / 180 C / 350 F / Gas 4 and grease an 8 inch (20cm) loose bottomed cake tin.
-You can also dust with a little extra plain flour if your tin is like mine and losing its non-stick!
-Shake out any excess flour
+I also dust my (old) tin with flour, shake out the excess and cut a piece of parchment to fit the base

-- In a smaller bowl whisk together the apple juice, oil and vinegar then add to the bowl of dry ingredients along with the apple and mix well, scraping up from the bottom of the bowl so you don't get pockets of raw flour
+- Add the liquid to the bowl of dry ingredients and mix well, scraping up from the bottom of the bowl so you don't get pockets of raw flour

-- Tip into your prepared tin (see note) and bake for 1 hour 20 minutes or until a skewer or cocktail stick inserted in the center of the cake comes out clean
+- Tip into your prepared tin and bake for 1 hour 20 minutes or until a skewer or cocktail stick inserted in the center of the cake comes out clean

 - Leave to cool in the tin for 10 minutes before carefully turning out onto a wire cooling rack to cool completely - unless you're serving this warm in which case slice away!

-- Once completely cooled, store in an airtight container for a couple of days.
-You might extend its life by storing in the fridge but this might also make the cake a little more firm
+- Once completely cooled, store in an airtight container for a few days.
+You might extend its life by storing in the fridge but this might also make the cake a little more firm.
+The cake can also be sliced and frozen

 Hello and welcome to The Cook & Him.